-addressed:

-Vocabulary: Bug: Part of a program that does not work correctly Debugging: Finding and fixing problems in an algorithm or program Loop: The action of doing something over and over Program: An algorithm that has been coded into something that can be run by a machine Programming: The art of creating a program Notes:

-Week 9: Code.org, Course D, Lesson 4-Relay Programming

-Teamwork is essential in computer science.
+Week 9: Code.org, Course D, Lesson 4-Relay Programming Lesson overview: Purpose: Teamwork is essential in computer science.
 Teams write and debug code with each other instead of working as individuals.
 In this lesson, students will learn to work together while being as efficient as possible.
 This activity also provides a sense of urgency that will teach students to balance their time carefully and avoid mistakes without falling too far behind.
 This experience can be stressful (which is expected!).
 Make sure you provide students with the tools to deal with potential frustration.
 Teams write and debug code with each other instead of working as individuals.
 In this lesson, students will learn to work together while being as efficient as possible.

-Extended Activity: Code & Go Robot Mouse (or other codable robot)

-• Label a grid with three-digit numbers.
+Extended Activity: Code & Go Robot Mouse (or other codable robot) Label a grid with three-digit numbers.
 Ask students to locate the number on the grid that rounds to a particular number.
 Students will program the mouse to get to the correct answer.

-- Warm Up

-- o Where did I go wrong?

-- Main Activity

-- Relay Programming

-- Wrap Up

-- Reflection

-- Extended Learning

-Lesson 4: Relay Programming

-- Define ideas using code and symbols

-- Identify signs of frustration

-- Verify work done by teammates

-- AP.1B.4-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process. - AP.1B.5-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features. - AP.1B.8-Test and debug (identify and fix errors) a program or algorithm to ensure it runs as intended.

-Total Time: 60-70 min

-- Warm Up 15 min

-- Main Activity 20 min

-- Wrap Up 15 min

-- Extended Activity ~ 20 min
+Warm Up Where did I go wrong?
+Main Activity Relay Programming Wrap Up Reflection Extended Learning Lesson links/resources: Lesson 4: Relay Programming CS objectives addressed: Students will be able to: Define ideas using code and symbols Identify signs of frustration Verify work done by teammates Standards: AP.1B.4-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
+AP.1B.5-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
+AP.1B.8-Test and debug (identify and fix errors) a program or algorithm to ensure it runs as intended.
+Time needed: Total Time: 60-70 min• Warm Up 15 min• Main Activity 20 min• Wrap Up 15 min• Extended Activity ~ 20 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Relay Programming -Worksheet answer key • Relay Programming -Teacher debugging image • Relay Programming -Teacher video

-- Computer

-- Projector/smartboard with sound

-- Relay Programming-Worksheet answer key

-- Relay Programming-Teacher debugging image

-- Relay Programming-Teacher video

-- Code.org account

-Students: Computer/tablet with internet access Relay Programming-Worksheet Relay Programming-Unplugged video (Download) Relay Programming-Activity packet Code.org account Subject integrated: Math Other standards addressed: 3.NBT.1 -Use place value understanding to round whole numbers to the nearest 10 or 100.
-Vocabulary: Algorithm: A list of steps to finish a task Bug: Part of a program that does not work correctly Debugging: Finding and fixing problems in an algorithm or program Program: An algorithm that has been coded into something that can be run by a machine

-Notes: Week 10: Co Week 10: Code.org, Course D, Lesson 5-Debugging With Laurel
+Code.org account Students: Computer/tablet with internet access Relay Programming-Worksheet Relay Programming-Unplugged video (Download) Relay Programming-Activity packet Code.org account Subject integrated: Math Other standards addressed: 3.NBT.1 -Use place value understanding to round whole numbers to the nearest 10 or 100.
+Vocabulary: Algorithm: A list of steps to finish a task Bug: Part of a program that does not work correctly Debugging: Finding and fixing problems in an algorithm or program Program: An algorithm that has been coded into something that can be run by a machine Notes: Program: An algorithm that has been coded into something that can be run by a machine Week 10: Code.org, Course D, Lesson 5-Debugging With Laurel